New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-This breakthrough approach has created a deeper understanding of the conditions favorable to malaria on the African continent.
+This breakthrough approach has created a deeper understanding of the conditions favourable to malaria on the African continent.

-Projected changes in the length of the season suitable for malaria transmission by 2100 under a high-emissions scenario.
-Red shades indicate an increase in season length, while blue shades indicate a shortening season length.
-The intensity of the color indicates confidence in the estimates.
-Image credit: University of Leeds
+Projected changes in the length of the season suitable for malaria transmission by 2100 under a high emissions scenario.
+Red shades indicate increasing season length, while blue shades indicate decreasing season length.
+The intensity of the colouring indicates confidence in the estimates.
+Image credit: University of Leeds.

-He also highlighted the role of waterways such as the Zambezi River in the spread of the disease, with nearly four times more of the population estimated to live in areas suitable for malaria for up to nine months a year than previously thought.
+It also highlighted the role of waterways such as the Zambezi River in spreading the disease, with almost four times more people estimated to live in malaria-friendly areas for up to nine months a year than previously thought.

-The study, "Future Environmental Suitability for Malaria in Africa Is Sensitive to Hydrology," was funded by the National Natural Resources Board and published May 9, 2024 in Science.
+The study, titled "Future environmental suitability for malaria in Africa is sensitive to hydrology," was funded by the National Natural Resources Council and published May 9, 2024, in the journal Science.

 "And as more detailed estimates of water flows become available, we can use this understanding to guide priorities and tailor malaria interventions in a more targeted and informed way.
 This is really useful given the often limited health resources."